 Accommodations near Planten un Blomen

-- Best Luxury Hotel: SIDE Design Hotel Hamburg
+- Luxury Hotel: SIDE Design Hotel Hamburg

-- Best Mid-Range Hotel: Radisson Blu Hotel
+- Mid-Range Hotel: Radisson Blu Hotel

-- Best Rental: Apartment Perle am Rotherbaum
+- Vacation Rental: Apartment Perle am Rotherbaum

 See Related: Best Parks in Berlin